ciotto/teardown/haier-t32x/README.md

 BaseLineCurrent = 0122
 Battery Voltage = 1596
 ```

+Good, this is the confirmation that this robot is produced by *ILife*.

 When I tried to start the board with BOOT0 to 3V3 there was no output, so probably this confirm that the **Read Out protection** is setted to *Level 1* or *Level 2*.